SondosAbuMdegem/mvc-project/README.md

 This project is an **E-Library web application** built with **ASP.NET MVC** and **SQL Server**.
 It was developed as part of an academic course to practice building structured MVC applications with authentication, database integration, and data security.

-## Features
-- User registration and login (Admin and User roles)
-- Secure password hashing with SHA-256
-- Book catalog with categories and details
-- Borrowing and purchasing books
-- Payment supported via **Credit Card** (PayPal option was optional and not implemented)
-- Admin panel for managing books and users
-- Data security and user role management

 ## Technologies
 - ASP.NET MVC
 - C#